abik11/tips-tricks/VBA.md

 Here I present some of my very little experiance with VBA, tips and tricks that helped me to achieve some tasks without becoming crazy.

-* Tricks you can do without without VBA
+* Tricks you can do without VBA
 * Visual Basic for Applications
 * Excel
 * Word